XbiomeAnalysis/Omics_analysis/README.md

-# Tutorial for funcitonal analysis
+# Tutorial for Omics Analysis

-This is a tutorial for functional analysis.
+This is a tutorial for Omics Analysis.